koezyrs/erc20-midterm/README.md

 ---

 This README provides a clear, step-by-step guide to set up and run the "erc20-midterm" project.
-It assumes a Hardhat-based workflow, which is typical for modern Ethereum development, but you should verify the repository’s structure and adjust the instructions accordingly if it uses a different framework or additional features (e.g., a frontend).
+It assumes a Hardhat-based workflow, which is typical for modern Ethereum development, but you should verify the repository's structure and adjust the instructions accordingly if it uses a different framework or additional features (e.g., a frontend).